WorldVistA/VistA/Documentation/generateViViaNAndDox.rst

 7. The **WebPageGenerator** test runs a Python script of the same name from the ``Utilities/Dox/PythonScripts`` directory in the VistA repository.
 This script uses output from the previous test to generate the html DOX pages.
+   This script also generates PDF package bundles that can be downloaded from the DOX package pages.

 8. The **RequirementsParser** test runs a Python script of the same name from the ``Utilities/Dox/PythonScripts`` directory in the VistA repository.
 This